zaanposni/pathfinding-visualizer/readme.md

 /usr/bin/g++ -g ./main.cpp -o ./main -lsfml-graphics -lsfml-window -lsfml-system
 ```

+## Usage

+Following parameters are available:

+<size> (int) to specify x and y size for a new grid.
+<filepath> (string) a relative path to a save file (see below).

+Note: You cannot use both parameters at once, as the size is saved in the save file.

 ## Save file

 After painting the grid, the programm saves your grid configuration to a save file called "newgrid.txt".<br/>